 To have the healthiest, most enjoyable period as we possibly can, we researched things we should avoid.
 Spoiler: Some of these are crutches during our monthly visit, like coffee and sweets, but we only need to go cold-turkey for a week, so no sweat.
 Ready to improve your reproductive health?
 Keep scrolling.

-According to Thomas A. Molinaro, MD, MSCE, FACOG, of Reproductive Medicine Associates of New Jersey, many women experience water retention (i.e., bloating) during their periods, so it’s best to avoid high amounts of sodium.
+According to Thomas A. Molinaro, MD, MSCE, FACOG, of Reproductive Medicine Associates (RMA), many women experience water retention (ie, bloating) during their periods, so it’s best to avoid high amounts of sodium.
 Since salty foods tend to be very dehydrating, your body overcompensates by stockpiling hydration.
 However, if you’ve already fallen down the sodium hole and are feeling a bit puffy, drink plenty of water so that you flush out the excess salt and your body can return to its normal state.
-(For a comprehensive list of foods you should and should not eat during your period, take a look at this guide.)

 Caffeinated beverages (yes, including coffee) can contribute to increased breast tenderness during your period, says Molinaro.
 Additionally, studies show that caffeine blocks GABA in the brain (the “downer” neurotransmitter), which results in anxiety and increased heart rate, escalating symptoms of PMS.
 Instead, try decaffeinated green tea, which can help soothe cramps.

-While Molinaro says that it’s actually okay to have sex while you’re menstruating, he explains that “there are a few studies that have shown an increased risk of contracting a sexually transmitted disease during menstruation, so it is advisable (as always) to practice safe sex.”
-This increased risk is due in part to the fact that blood will be present during sex, meaning blood-borne diseases are more easily transferred.
+While Molinaro says that it’s actually safe to have sex during your period, he explains that “there are a few studies that have shown an increased risk of contracting a sexually transmitted disease during menstruation, so it is advisable (as always) to practice safe sex. ” This increased risk is due in part to the fact that blood will be present during sex, meaning blood-borne diseases are more easily transferred.
 Molinaro warns that it is also possible to become pregnant while you’re menstruating, so just another reason to play it safe if you aren’t planning on expanding your family anytime soon.

 “Using soaps, sprays, or creams with perfumes can also cause vaginal irritation and should be avoided,” says Molinaro.
 “If you have a strong vaginal odor, it is best to see your gynecologist in case there is an infection or imbalance that can be treated.”